anastasiia-smith/scrimba-exercises/README.md

-# JS exercises from scrimba.com course
+# Exercises from scrimba.com JS course

 Briefly went through the JS course to refresh all javascript basics.